-The communication strategy will include activities for informing the general public on planned activities and achieved results of the EA project in a timely manner.
-Special information releases will be prepared and distributed to different public organizations, especially to women's groups, and press media.
-For outlining a detailed communication strategy, the UNEP guidance "Developing a communications strategy for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.
+The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
+Thus, the communication strategy of the proposed EA project will include activities to timely informing the public on planned activities and achieved results.
+Special information releases will be prepared and distributed to different public organizations and media.
+Awareness raising workshops or meeting will be conducted for stakeholders, especially on the new POPs.
+For outlining a detailed communication strategy and potential mass communication method the UNEP guidances "Developing a communication strategy for National Implementation Plans (NIPs) under the SC on POPs" may be referred to.

-The POPs website will be continuously updated on project activities.
+The national POPs website will be continously updated on project activities.
 Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management team.